 In Case Western Reserve’s Technology Transfer Office, students and faculty can explore the commercial potential of new ideas and inventions through a full spectrum of intellectual property and commercialization services.

-Intellectual Property Venture Clinic
+Intellectual Property Venture Clinic (IPVC)

 Burton D. Morgan Suite for Entrepreneurship

 Thanks to support from the Burton D. Morgan Foundation, the sixth floor of Sears think[box] is home to an entrepreneurial suite where visitors can engage with faculty experts as their business ideas are first taking shape.
 Visit Sears think[box] or contact us to learn more!